 I don’t believe in getting the look for less, because it NEVER WORKS.
-While it may be the same silhouette, the same color, or have the same trendy detail, it’s not the same and what made it great is usually lost with the loss of dollars.
-Sometimes, pieces are expensive for no particular reason, but often that pricetag is justified.
+While you may find the same silhouette, the same color, or the same trendy detail as the more expensive item, it’s not going to be the same.
+Not only that, what made it great is usually lost with the loss of dollars.

-Here are six red tie-neck blouses that are currently available at popular online retailers.
-The prices range from $25 to $295 and at first glance they don’t seem that drastically different.
+Here are six red tie-neck blouses that were available at popular online retailers at the time of originally writing this article.
+The prices range from $25 to $295 and at first glance, they don’t seem that drastically different.
 Without trying them on or seeing them in person, you may feel you truly can get the look for less.
 But looks can be deceiving.

 The other blouses vary in price, and much has to do with the following reasons why you often can't achieve the look for less:

-Why is it that some retailers are so inconsistent with their sizing?
-I can go into a mall store and try on 10 jeans, same cut and same size and they will all fit differently.
-Some are shorter, some are longer, some have more narrow of thighs, and heck some even seem to be made of a completely different fabric composition.
-This is proof of getting what you paid for.
+Why is it that some retailers have such inconsistent sizing?
+I can go into a mall store and try on 10 pairs of jeans of the same style, wash, and size and find they all fit differently.
+Some are shorter, some longer, some have more narrow of thighs, and heck some even seem to be made of a completely different fabric composition.
+This is an example of getting what you paid for.

 Cutting fewer pieces at a time and sticking to one factory and/or fabric source costs more.
 With higher-end brands you’re more likely to find consistency in cut, fit, and composition.